lsdr/vim/README.md

 ## Getting vim

-I build MacVim from source using a forked Homebrew formula.
-I [set up a tap](https://github.com/lsdr/homebrew-stan) to help version this fork separately, instead of screwing with Homebrew locally in my systems.
+I build MacVim from source using a [fork of the Homebrew formula](https://github.com/lsdr/homebrew-stan).
+I gave it a different name just to avoid collisions.

 Just `brew tap lsdr/stan` and then `brew install lsdr/stan/melee-vim`.